mohdfareed/bt-attacks-detector/README.md

 ./setup.sh
 ```

-For Windows, follow the steps below with PowerShell as an administrator:
+For Windows, run the following with PowerShell as an administrator:

 ```ps1
 git clone https://github.com/mohdfareed/bt-attacks-detector.git